 Let’s dream up a scenario of the world’s best magical “Car Fund”.

-You want an investment that not just gives you a great return, but also a 2x usable, verifiable collateral on hand from day one.
-You give say, USD$1,000,000 to the Car Fund and they give you a supercar to the lines of a Ferrari / Lamborghini / Pagani retailing above USD$2,000,000 immediately.
+You want an investment that not just gives you a great return, but also up to a 2x usable, verifiable collateral on hand from day one.
+You give say, USD$2,000,000 to the Car Fund and they give you a supercar to the lines of a Ferrari / Lamborghini / Pagani retailing above USD$4,000,000 immediately.
 You bring it home.
 It sits beautiful in your garage.
 You put the top down and take pictures with it.

 The person next to you kisses you on the lips.
 You’re careful not to ding or scratch it.
-By the time the contract is up the magical Car Fund calls you up to give you an offer to sell the car at 120%.
-You can choose to take the cash profit, pay a close-out fee to keep the car or roll the entire amount to get an even more bad-ass super car.
+By the time the contract is up the magical Car Fund calls you up to give you an offer to sell the car at a huge profit.
+You can choose to take the profit, pay a close-out fee to keep the car or roll the entire amount to get an even more bad-ass super car.
 This would be the world’s best investment system.

 WatchFund is the second best.